SwapnilSonawane894/spiot-feedback-portal/replit.md

 - **Dynamic NEXTAUTH_URL:** Automatically detects Replit domain from environment variables or falls back to localhost for development.
 - **Submission Status Year Filtering:** The submission status page displays students filtered by academic year (SYCO, TYCO, FYCO) with proper year information displayed in the table.
 Year filtering handles empty results gracefully.
 - **Progressive Loading Pattern:** All client-side pages use skeleton loaders to render UI structure immediately while data loads in the background.
 This prevents blank screens and reduces perceived loading time, creating a more professional and responsive feel throughout the application.
+- **Academic Year Department Filtering:** Academic years can optionally be assigned to specific departments.
+HODs only see academic years that are either unassigned (system-wide) or assigned to their department in reports and submission status pages.
+This prevents confusion with cross-departmental year abbreviations like FYCO, TYCO, SYCO.
+- **Duplicate Prevention in Reports:** The feedback reports page uses deduplication logic to ensure staff members appear only once in the faculty filter dropdown, even when teaching multiple subjects.

 # External Dependencies